GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-Otherwise continue to the following command changing `myuser@idp2.example.org` to your login credentials for each idp server your setting :
+Otherwise, continue to the following command, changing `myuser@idp2.example.org` to your login credentials for each IDP server you're setting :

 ```